 By doing the reverse!
-When we stop numbing, denying, and repressing our true feelings and thoughts, more and more we become sensitive to them and to the Holy Spirit, no longer robotically going through the motions of “life”.
-One way is by daily journaling out one’s true feelings and thoughts, which is very effective in developing an inner dialogue with one’s self and with God.
-Another way is by talking with someone we trust, and that includes God.
-Also, collage- work is very effective at discovering what we are feeling and thinking, as well as bringing repressed memories to the surface.
+When we stop numbing, denying, and repressing our true Thoughts, beliefs and feelings we become increasingly sensitive to them AND to the Holy Spirit–no longer robotically going through the motions of “life”!
+One way is by daily journaling one’s true thoughts, feelings and belief systems, a very effective method in developing an inner dialogue with one’s self and with God.
+Another way is by talking with someone we trust, most importantly, God.
+Also, collage- work is very effective at discovering our true thoughts and feelings, and bringing repressed memories to the surface.

 You may also need to identify and correct the underlying reasons why you numb/deny/repress your emotions.
 Here are some common examples:

 1. Guilt.
 Many people feel guilty for feeling angry, afraid, etc., because they think it is being selfish or sinful.
 For example, “Be ye angry and sin not.”
 (Ephesians 4:25).
 Many take that to mean feeling angry is sin.
 If that is the case, than God is a sinner, since He gets angry over injustice!
 No, if one reads the verse correctly, it means to not let our anger be expressed in a sinful, harmful way.
 The passage goes on to explain how to deal with offenses correctly, to avoid the devil taking advantage of them.

 (For more information on healing from spousal abuse, click on my newest article, “Godly Submission and the Rest of the Story”)